kurt-o-sys/debian-datomic-free/README.md

 Just for fun, I added some memory settings as well.

-Of course, you can use [https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container](Docker data volumes) as well.
+Of course, you can use [Docker data volumes](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container) as well.

 The default datomic transactor port 4334 is exposed.